 During normal communications, systems only listen for and respond to packets that are destined for their hardware address.
 But packet sniffers disable this filter and put the network cards in promiscuous mode.

-This mode allows the network card to capture all the traffic that comes across the Ethernet cable and store it in files via the packet sniffer.
+This mode allows the network card to capture all the traffic that comes across on the Ethernet cable and store it in files via the packet sniffer.

-In the case of HTTP, FTP, Telnet, SMTP, and POP3 (if used without encryption), the data can be captured and completely reconstructed.
+In the case of HTTP, FTP, Telnet, SMTP, POP3 (if used without encryption), the data can be captured and completely reconstructed.
 This may reveal passwords, which malicious users are always looking for.

 The best way to evade giving out any information through packet sniffing is to use encryption while communicating.